Fish Tracking, Counting, and Behaviour Analysis in Digital Aquaculture: A Comprehensive Survey: Public dataset

 \section{Public dataset}

-High-quality public datasets are crucial for developing and evaluating computer vision and deep learning methods for fish detection, tracking, and behaviour analysis.
-However, despite the growing popularity of deep learning, there are still relatively few public datasets specifically focused on underwater fish scenes.
-This scarcity has led many researchers to conduct their analyses and behavioural studies under ideal or controlled conditions.
-Table \ref{tab: dataset} summarizes the available public fish datasets.
+High-quality public datasets are crucial for developing and evaluating various methods including deep learning methods for fish detection, tracking, and behaviour analysis.
+Despite growing efforts, public datasets on underwater fish scenes are scarce, particularly in realistic aquaculture environments.
+This limitation has led many researchers to conduct analyses and behavioural studies under ideal or controlled conditions, which may not fully represent the challenges of real-world aquaculture settings.
+Table \ref{tab: dataset} summarizes the available public fish datasets, highlighting their diverse characteristics and limitations.